AdnoC/BenzingaHitCounter/README.md

     memory.
 It also sends page counts to pages that have their count viewed. page_view.js (I'm not sure why I changed my naming conventions) is a javascript file to be loaded at the end of a html file.
 It posts to the counter server.
-If verified, it also displays real-time page view count.
+If verified, it also displays real-time page view count (currently always assumes verified).
     Main.js runs all neccesary files.
     package.json was added when experimenting with Heroku, but is nice in that it allows for easy installation of required node.js packages.

+Part 4:
+    page_view:Now also creates cookies which it checks for to prevent multiple refreshes to count.
+    jquery-cookie-master: A plugin from Github for jQuery to allow for easy creation and reading of cookies.